Richie Tozier: Adaptations

 Richie was portrayed by Seth Green as a child, and by Harry Anderson as an adult in the 1990 miniseries, and by Ankur Javeri as a child and Nasir Khan as an adult (named "Raja") in the 1998 television series.
 The adult portrayal is well known for a scene where Pennywise taunts him in a public library, which has become iconic for Tim Curry's over-the-top performance.

 Richie was portrayed again by Finn Wolfhard in the 2017 film and as an adult by Bill Hader in the 2019 sequel.
 This interpretation of Richie tends to make more pop-culture references and becomes a stand-up comedian as an adult rather than a DJ.
-A popular fan theory of Wolfhard's interpretation of the character is that his family has a tendency to neglect Richie and that he struggles with ADHD.

 Richie's sexuality

-In the adaptation of It Chapter Two, Richie is portrayed as being secretly in love with Eddie Kaspbrak until the latter's death, and Eddie remained unaware of these feelings.
+In the adaptation of It Chapter Two, Richie is portrayed as being secretly in love with Eddie Kaspbrak until the latter's death, and Eddie remained unaware of these feelings-- however, it is hinted that Eddie may be bisexual himself, as Pennywise appears to him and shows an upside-down triangle with his balloons the same way he did Richie, the upside-down triangle being a symbol of hiding homosexuality.
 It is confirmed that Richie's reason for making jokes are just in part a defense mechanism to hide his feelings for Eddie, as most of his jokes target him, as opposed to just trying to be humorous as in the book or other adaptation of IT.
 This film incorporates a scene where, when Eddie is killed by Pennywise, Richie is visibly more upset than the rest of the Losers' Club.
 It is revealed in one of the final scenes of the film that Richie recarves his and Eddie's initials into a bridge.
+The book, however, does depict Richie as somewhat flirty with almost all members of the Losers Club, but this is described as being more of a defense mechanism or a way for him to reach out.

 Director Andy Muschietti has stated that the decision to depict Richie as gay in It Chapter Two was based on this interpretation of the book.
 Stephen King said that while he didn't intend for there to be an unrequited romance between the two characters, he approved of the storyline, saying "it’s one of those things that’s kind of genius, because it echoes the beginning [with Adrian Mellon's gay bashing].
 It comes full circle.
 At least there’s love involved.
 Somebody cares for [Eddie,] and that echoes the love that Adrian’s partner has for him.
 So that was cool.”